fairdataihub/fairdataihub.org/blog/f-uji-fairness-assessment.md

 ## Results: From Partial to Full Pass

 After updating the JSON-LD, we reran F-UJI on the dataset.
-All previously failing metrics moved to full passes:
+The FAIR score increased from 67% to 100%, and every previously failing metric passed successfully:

 - **FsF-F4-01M** – metadata is now fully indexable and machine-readable through improved JSON-LD.
 - **FsF-I2-01M** – registered semantic resources (schema.org, PROV-O, PAV) are declared in `@context`.